cookthebook/bytenuts/README.md

 Bytenuts will only store the first ten commands for each page, so the first 10 lines of your command files will be used.

 On startup, command page 1 is selected.
 You can select which command page is currently loaded by doing `ctrl+p, [0-9]` to load the desired page (note that index 0 will correspond to `commands10`).

+## Session Resumption

+Bytenuts caches the current instance's command list and output buffer in `~/.config/bytenuts/inbuf.log` and `~/.config/bytenuts/outbuf.log` respectively.
+If launched with the `-r` flag, Bytenuts will load in the input and output history from those files.
+The `outbuf.log` can also serve as a backup log if one forgot to launch with the `-l` flag.

 ## Bugs